Ronin1702/krapyak/README.md

-# Krapyak:
+# krapyak:
 ![image](https://github.com/Ronin1702/krapyak/assets/129554518/33ffff70-e6c8-4ec5-aa06-171d7929441a)
 ## Description
-Krapak is a spin-off of Kayak and provides 4 worst places of a chosen category in a given city.
+krapyak is a spin-off of kayak and provides 4 worst places of a chosen category in a given city.

 ### Built With
 - [Yelp Fusion API](https://fusion.yelp.com/)